yamash723/macos/README.md

 <img alt="dotfiles" src="https://user-images.githubusercontent.com/41639488/76955071-d9c5a700-6954-11ea-818c-19be19be1468.png">

-this automates MacOS System Preferences and Applications such as VSCode, Alfred, iTerm and more.
+this also automates MacOS System Preferences and Applications such as VSCode, Alfred, iTerm and more.

 The GIF below shows an automation of setting Apps on Dock by Applescript.